tasosalvas/spdiu/doc/configuration.md

 # How the `invoke.yaml` works

-SPDIU uses [invoke's config system](https://docs.pyinvoke.org/en/stable/concepts/configuration.html) to allow the user to override the defaults it ships with.
+SpdIU uses [invoke's config system](https://docs.pyinvoke.org/en/stable/concepts/configuration.html) to allow the user to override the defaults it ships with.
 Specifically:

 - The _Collection configuration_, defined near the top of `tasks.py`, contains the default values
 - A project-level `invoke.yaml` may contain user overrides
-- All SPDIU configuration is contained in the `spdiu:` mapping
+- All SpdIU configuration is contained in the `spdiu:` mapping

-All other config levels Invoke supports may be used, this is just the setup assumed in this documentation, and used when testing and developing SPDIU.
+All other config levels Invoke supports may be used, this is just the setup assumed in this documentation, and used when testing and developing SpdIU.

 # What's next